davisland/davisland.github.io/about.md

 I like to make stuff.

+Currently, I work as a full time freelancer at [Houston Public Media](http://houstonpublicmedia.org/articles/author/dland/) as a general assignment reporter.
+I cover just about everything, but take particular interest in environmental issues.

-I currently freelance for [Red River Radio](http://redriverradio.org/), covering the city of Lufkin and the wider East Texas region.
+I also freelance for [Red River Radio](http://redriverradio.org/), covering the city of Lufkin and the wider East Texas region.

 Previously, I worked for the [Texas A&amp;M University Writing Center](http://writingcenter.tamu.edu) where I produced a podcast called [Write Right](http://soundcloud.com/WriteRight).
 Write Right takes on big, complex topics in communication, linguistics, and education, and presents them in a compelling, digestible format through narrative storytelling.
 I did everything for the show including research, interviewing, writing, editing, and mixing.
 Several excellent administrators at the Writing Center help edit my scripts.
 If there is one project through which I learned the most, it's this one.